aclemons/emailrelay/doc/reference.rst

     Modifies the POP server's spool directory to be the sub-directory with the same name as the user-id used for POP authentication.
-This allows POP clients to see only their own messages after they have been moved into separate sub-directories typically by the built-in *deliver:* or *copy:* filters.
-Content files can remain in the main spool directory to save disk space; they will be deleted by the POP server when it deletes the last matching envelope file.
+This allows POP clients to see only their own messages after they have been moved into separate sub-directories, typically by the built-in *deliver:* or *copy:* filters.
+Content files can remain in the main spool directory to save disk space; they will be deleted by the POP_ server when it deletes the last matching envelope file.

 *   --pop-no-delete (-G)